How to Press Comics - KaptainMyke

 3. Bronze Age Books have a different type of paper, semigloss and with inserts.

 4. Modern Age Books with Glossy Magazine Paper books can have pages stick together if too hot!
-Under 150F and under 5-7 minutes at a time.
-(5 minutes on each side) The pages will stick together otherwise and you will create a razor blade comic book.
-It is not necessary to place one sheet of Silicone Release Paper (SRP) between each page of the entire book before pressing to avoid pages sticking together so long as you do not go any higher than 150 degrees.
+Under 150F and under 10 minutes at a time.
+The pages will stick together otherwise and you will create a razor blade comic book.

 6. Digital Code Inserts Marvel and DC both now have online digital code inserts found at the last 4-6 pages.
 You will need to use cardstock paper to prevent the 1″ or 2" square digital code from imprinting on last 4-5 pages and back cover.